ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/browser-fingerprinting.md

 To help reduce fraud, many online banking services will use Fingerprinting as part of their sign in process.

-This aids in helping with their confidence levels of the user being who they say they are at time of log in while also giving a better user experience for users returning from a commonly used device.
+This aids in helping with their confidence levels of the user being who they say they are at time of log in.
+It also gives a better user experience for users returning from a commonly used device.

-If a user for example logs on to their site via a VPN, they can detect a change in the network IP address from the previous log in and ensure the user has to re-enter their 2fa details or put captcha screens in front of the login to deter unwanted threats.
+For example, if a user logs on to their site via a VPN, they can detect a change in the network IP address from the previous log in and ensure the user has to re-enter their two factor authentication details or put captcha screens in front of the login to deter unwanted threats.

 ### Video On Demand Registered Devices